AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 Campaign v8 objects now use a **Universally Unique ID (UUID)**, which allows for unlimited unique values to identify data

-Please not that this ID is string-based and not sequential.
+Please note that this ID is string-based and not sequential.

 ### Simplified maintenance